Are you wanting to learn how to create a customer journey map while converting along the way?

 All you have to do is set the Countdown Type to “Dynamic”, and set the length of your timer.

-In this roadmap, we showed you the 3 main stages of the customer journey (Awareness, Evaluation, and Conversion) and how to acquire leads at each stage.
+In this map, we showed you the 3 main stages of the customer journey (Awareness, Evaluation, and Conversion) and how to acquire leads at each stage.

 We also showed you how to maximize the value of your prospects by moving them from one stage of your sales funnel to the next.